lorefnon/lorefnon.github.com/_posts/2015-09-22-going-full-stack-functional-with-node.md

     knex.schema.drop-table \users
 {% endhighlight %}

-Now if our migrations run without error then our users table is set up properly and we can re-run the tests:
+Now if our migrations run without error, then our users table is set up properly and we can re-run the tests:

 ```
 NODE_ENV=test knex migrate:latest